Jannick de Jong

 Jannick de Jong (born 7 June 1987) is a Dutch former motorcycle racer.
 Hecompeted primarily in longtrack and grasstrack.
 He was the 2015 world champion in longtrack.

 Career

 De Jong represented the Netherlands national long track team in the World Longtrack Championship from 2007 to 2023 and on three occasions has won the World championship titles at the 2013 Team Long Track World Championship in Folkestone, England, 2016 Team Long Track World Championship in Mariánské Lázně in the Czech Republic and in 2023, when he was part of the Netherlands team, along with Romano Hummel, Dave Meijerink and Mika Meijer, that won the 2023 Team Long Track World Championship.

-The highlight of his career was becoming the Long Track World Champion in 2015.
-In addition he has won the European Grasstrack Champion three times in 2013, 2014 and 2015.
+The highlight of de Jong's career was becoming the Long Track World Champion in 2015.
+In addition, he has won the European Grasstrack Champion three times in 2013, 2014 and 2015.